adonisjs/legacy-docs/2.0/security.md

 #### reportOnly
 `reportOnly` will thrown an error, instead will return a warning and will execute all scripts.

-#### reportUri
-Browsers will send the violation report on defined report uri.
-You need to register this route manually.
-Also make sure to ignore this route inside CSRF `filterUris`.

 ```javascript,line-numbers
 Route.post('csp-report', function * (request, response) {